 Vesta control panel interface is simple but has a great number of features.
-The top navigation bar as I call it the server administration bar, allows us to check for any server updates, server IP address, graphs, Statistics, Log, Uptime, Firewall, and also allow us to install apps from softaculous.
+As I call it the server administration bar, the top navigation bar allows us to check for server updates, server IP address, graphs, statistics, logs, Uptime, Firewall, and install apps from softaculous.

 For security purposes, Vesta only opens a few necessary ports.
-If users need, they can open any port from the firewall.
+If users need it, they can open any port from the firewall.

 To use the CLI commands, users will need to remotely logged-in to the server via ssh.
-Once logged in, Vesta commands can be executed –
+Once logged in, they can execute vesta commands –

 Add a firewall rule